 Every TreeKeepers tree you plant becomes part of the urban forest which provides ecological, economic and cultural benefits.
 Do your part to help create the world's Greenest City by planting a TreeKeepers tree today!

 Tree love is shared by everyone but tree knowledge tends to be low.
-We train Citizen Foresters to help neighbours plant and tend trees and Students in the Youth Branch are inspired to become urban forest stewards of the future.
+We train Citizen Foresters to help neighbours plant and tend trees while students in the Youth Branch are inspired to become urban forest stewards of the future.

 The best thing you can do to green your city is to plant a tree.
 The second best thing is to help others plant more trees.
-Volunteers for public events to trained Citizen Foresters are always welcome to join the fun.
+Volunteers are welcome for tasks from spreading the good news to helping at our public events.

 Each tree you plant helps make Vancouver a greener, cleaner and healthier city.
 Order yours online now for pick up later at one of eight distribution sites citywide.
-Deadline for orders is 5pm two days before the pickup date for each site, but don’t wait to order.
-We hate disappointing people but supplies are limited and every year some species sell out early.
-Once you’ve chosen your pickup site and completed your purchase, don’t forget to show up!
+Deadline for orders is 5pm two days before the pickup date for each site.
+Supplies are limited and every year some species sell out early, so order early to prevent regret.

 Flavourful dessert apple good for eating fresh off the tree or to store for up to 10 weeks.
 The medium-sized, bright red fruit which ripens around late September is sweet and aromatic.
 Developed at the Illinois Agricultural Experiment Station in 1965 from heritage Jonathan and other apples.
 Has some resistance to some diseases rife in our moist and mild climate, including apple scab.
-Grafted onto M26 semi-dwarfing rootstock which grows to 3m-4m tall.
-It may need staking if grown in a light, loose soil.
-Prefers a well-drained and sunny location.
+Grafted onto M26 semi-dwarfing rootstock.

-One of the most popular of the many Japanese Maples for its ongoing colour show with deep red-purple leaves turning brighter red in autumn, while also producing small purple flowers in spring followed by red samaras which ripen in autumn.
-A small, rounded tree which can eventually reach 5-8m in height and width, often with a multi-stemmed trunk which looks attractive even in winter.
+One of the most popular of the many Japanese Maples for its ongoing colour show.
+Deep purple leaves turn dark red in autumn.
+Also produces small purple flowers in spring followed by red samaras which ripen in autumn.
+A small, rounded tree often with a multi-stemmed trunk which looks attractive even in winter.
 Spot lighting from beneath can add to its architectural interest, making this tree a prime feature of your yard or patio.
-Wants well-drained soil, tolerate some shade.

 Compact tree grown for the beauty of its pale pink aromatic flowers which bloom from late spring to early summer.
 Excellent choice for those with limited space, the Leonard Messel Magnolia can be grown as a small standard-shaped tree by pruning off the lower limbs, or as a spreading shrub.
-Grows slowly to 5-8m high by 3-6m wide after 10 years.
 Plant in well-draining soil and consider a wide ring of mulch around (but not touching) the stem.
-Like us, magnolia trees are not happy to have their roots disturbed.
+Like us, magnolia trees don’t like having their roots disturbed.

 The exuberant hollyhock-like blooms from June to October look like some exotic that belongs in the tropics, but this cultivar is known to be hardy and easy to grow.
 Can be trained as a standard tree with a single stem or left to grow as a multi-stemmed shrub.
 More compact than other types of this species, it matures at a height of 2-3m.
-Flowers best in full sun but can handle some shade.
 Plant it where the butterflies can find it — they’re drawn as much as we are by the gorgeous flowers.

 A classic variety producing large, tasty figs good for eating fresh, cooking, drying or freezing.
 Fruit has reddish-brown skin covering rose-coloured flesh.
 The Brown Turkey cultivar is believed to have originated not in Turkey but Provence, France.
 One of the most popular types grown by home orchardists around the world, Brown Turkey produce a large main crop (grown on this year’s new wood, unlike the earlier breba crop grown on last year’s overwintered wood), so it does best in a year with lingering summer warmth.
 No pollination required (the “fruit” is actually a shell containing tiny flowers).
 Suitable for a container on a sunny balcony.